 - Format: DE123456789

 - Who needs one?
-Only applies to businesses who make repeatedly more than 17.500.- Euro per year.
+This only applies to businesses that make repeatedly more than 22000.- Euro per year.
 Small businesses (Kleinunternehmen) or employees do not need one.

 List of common German taxes